wasimbaig/espcap/README.md

 pip install trollius==1.0.4
 pip install elasticsearch
 </pre>
-3. Clone the espcap repo.
-4. cd into the <tt>espcap/scripts</tt> directory.
+3. Clone the espcap repo then cd into the espcap directory.
-5. Create the packet index template by running scripts/templates.sh as follows specifying the node IP address and TCP port (usually 9200) of your Elasticsearch cluster.
+4. Create the packet index template by running scripts/templates.sh as follows specifying the node IP address and TCP port (usually 9200) of your Elasticsearch cluster.
 If your node IP address is 10.0.0.1 the commands would look like this:
 <pre>
-./templates.sh 10.0.0.1:9200
+espcap/scripts/templates.sh 10.0.0.1:9200
 </pre>
-4. Set the tshark_path variable in the <tt>pyshark/config.ini</tt> file.
+5. Set the tshark_path variable in the <tt>pyshark/config.ini</tt> file.
-5. cd into the <tt>espcap/src</tt> directory.
 6. Run <tt>espcap.py</tt> as follows to index some packet data in Elasticsearch
 <pre>
-./espcap.py --dir=../test_pcaps --node=10.0.0.1:9200
+espcap/src/espcap.py --dir=../test_pcaps --node=10.0.0.1:9200
 </pre>
-7. cd into the <tt>espcap/scripts</tt> directory.
-8. Run <tt>packet_query.sh</tt> as follows to check that the packet data resides in your Elasticsearch cluster:
+7. Run <tt>packet_query.sh</tt> as follows to check that the packet data resides in your Elasticsearch cluster:
 <pre>
-./packet_query.sh 10.0.0.1:9200
+espcap/scripts/packet_query.sh 10.0.0.1:9200
 </pre>

 ## Getting Started

-After getting the Espcap code, cd into the espcap/src directory and su to root then run <tt>espcap.py</tt>
+After getting the Espcap code then su to root then to run <tt>espcap.py</tt>.
-from there.
 If you supply the <tt>--help</tt> flags on the command line you'll get the information on the how to run <tt>espcap.py</tt>:
 ```
 espcap.py [--dir=pcap_directory] [--node=elasticsearch_host] [--chunk=chunk_size] [--trace]